Persona 5 tips. Based on my own mistakes. Seems like I suck even in cyber social life. : (

 Fusing personas with arcanas you have confidants for not only gives you experience boosts, possession of these personas also improves your social interactions.
 With so much to do in Persona 5, you truly need to maximise every activity.

 Correspondingly, you should also schedule your social interactions based on the personas you are holding.
-This calculative move takes some fun out of the game; maybe you just wanna hang out with Ryuji all the time.
+This calculative move takes some fun out of the game; maybe you just wanna chill with Ryuji all the time.
 But if you want to achieve a splendid end-game build …

 12) Return Your Rental DVDs, or Not

-I shuddered when I realised I was late in returning my DVDs.
-(Happens a lot for me in real life).
+I shuddered when I realised I was late in returning my P5 DVDs.
+(Happens a lot to me in real life).
 After which I moaned at the late fee quoted.

-And then I discovered, there’s such a thing as waiving.
+And then I discovered, there’s such a thing as a waiver.

 Don’t make it a habit though!
 Dropping by the DVD shop doesn’t expend time; do it when you head to the gear store.
-Anyway, it pays to regularly check out the DVD store and WATCH those DVDs you rent.
-Like books and movies, they are a flexible, convenient way to boost lacking social stats.
+It also pays to regularly check out the DVD store and WATCH those DVDs you rent.
+Like books and movies, they are a flexible and convenient way to boost lacking social stats.

 13) Train!
 Juice Up!
 Yeah!

-Like work, I avoid training and the Shibuya juice shop for over twenty hours into Persona 5.
+Like part-time work, I avoid training and the Shibuya juice shop for over twenty hours in Persona 5.
 It changed after I discovered training boosts your HP.

-And juice helps you to juice up …
+With juice also helping you to juice up thereafter …

 In short, be a healthy young man!
 Exercise regularly and eat healthily!
 You are going to need all the boosts you can get with latter palaces and bosses.